PashaShalnov/tel-ran/README.md

 # tel-ran

-In this derictory I collect homeworks I am making in Tel-Ran college
+I collect homeworks in this derictory I am making in Tel-Ran college